 It is essential for faculty to be active participants in an annual and formal system of Faculty evaluation to identify strengths and weaknesses in the above areas and to identify professional development activities that will lead to their ongoing development as a Faculty member.

-Ph.D. or Psy.D. degree in Clinical Psychology from a regionally-accredited institution
+Ph.D. or Psy.D. or related degree from a regionally-accredited institution